 Monoclonal antibodies.
 Your immune system makes antibodies to help it fight germs.
 Monoclonal antibodies are human-made versions that target proteins on the surface of cancer cells.

-The FDA has approved two monoclonal antibodies to treat multiple myeloma:
+The FDA has approved three monoclonal antibodies to treat multiple myeloma:

 You get these medicines as an infusion into a vein.